Helianthus schweinitzii: Conservation

-The Endangered Species Act of 1973 protects the sunflower and other wildflower habitats.
-The North Carolina Plant Protection Act also protects wildflowers.
-It limits commercial trade and collection of these flowers without a license.
-In South Carolina, the state code prohibits “gathering, damaging, or destroying” of all plants on the owned by the state's Department of Natural Resources.

-There is currently no International Union for Conservation of Nature (IUCN) listing for Schweinitz's sunflower.
+The species is protected under the federal Endangered Species Act of 1973, as well as state-level regulations such as the North Carolina Plant Protection Act, which limits commercial trade and unauthorized collection without a license.
+In South Carolina, state law prohibits the destruction or harm of protected plants on lands managed by the Department of Natural Resources, which mentions that the state code prohibits “gathering, damaging, or destroying” of all plants.
+Currently, the International Union for Conservation of Nature (IUCN) has not assessed or listed the species.